Now 41, man who killed 4-year-old at age 13 granted parole

 ALBANY, N.Y.
-(AP) — Eric M. Smith, who was 13 when he killed a 4-year-old boy with a rock in western New York, has been granted parole, according to corrections officials.
+(AP) — Eric M. Smith, who was 13 when he killed a 4-year-old boy with a rock in western New York, has been granted parole, corrections officials said on Saturday.

 Smith, now 41, appeared for the 11th time before the Board of Parole on October 5 and was granted release as early as Nov.
-17, the Department of Corrections and Community Supervision said in an emailed statement Saturday.
+17, the Department of Corrections and Community Supervision said in an emailed statement.

 Transcripts of the hearing were not immediately released.